Míriam Colón: Career

 In 1954, she appeared on stage in "In The Summer House" at the Play House in New York City.

 Between 1954 and 1974, she made guest appearances in television shows such as Peter Gunn and Alfred Hitchcock Presents.
 She appeared mostly in westerns such as Gunsmoke, Bonanza, The High Chaparral, and Have Gun, Will Travel.
 She appeared in the 1961 film One-eyed Jacks as "the Redhead".
+For her audition, Marlon Brando requested that she improvised instead of reading the script.
+She also worked with Brando in The Appaloosa and gained respect for him.

 In 1962, she was featured as the co-star in a teleplay written by Frank Gabrielsen, and produced for the TV series The DuPont Show of the Week.
 The title of the hour-long episode is "The Richest Man in Bogota", airing on June 17, 1962.
 It starred Lee Marvin as Juan de Núñez, and Miriam Colón as "Marina".

 (Her character was called Medina-Saroté in the original H.G.
 Wells story, The Country of the Blind).

 She co-starred as Anita Chavez in the film Thunder Island (1963).
 That year she also guest starred on Gunsmoke, playing a Comanche woman who marries a white settler.
 The pair must deal with discrimination and the racial hatred of others in this episode, entitled “Shona” (S8E22).
+In 1966, Colón sponsored a translation of La Carreta along then-husband George P. Edgar.
+A young Raúl Juliá attendee the auditions, later starring along Lucy Boscana in the play directed by Lloyd Richards.

+Colón has appeared in Puerto Rican productions, including the mini-series El Callejón de los Cuernos.
 In 1979, she starred alongside fellow Puerto Rican actors José Ferrer, Raúl Juliá, and Henry Darrow in Life of Sin.
 She portrayed Isabel la Negra, an historic Puerto Rican brothel owner.
 In 1983, she was cast as the mother of Tony Montana in Scarface.
 Colón has said that she based her performance on her own mother.
 She was cast as María in the 1999 film Gloria, starring Sharon Stone.

+She continued to perform on stage and appeared in several plays including Las Troyanas, La Casa de Bernarda Alba and Floating Alba.
+Her television career continued with appearances in Dr. Kildare, LA Law and NYPD Blue.

 In 2013, she was cast in the role of Ultima, a New Mexico Hispanic healer, in the movie Bless Me, Ultima, based on the novel by Rudolfo Anaya.
 She appeared in Season 1 of the TV series Better Call Saul in 2015, as Abuelita.